 Annika serves as court-appointed Pro Se Liaison counsel in In re New England Compounding Pharmacy Products Liability Litigation, MDL 2419, the Multidistrict Litigation arising out of the 2012 meningitis outbreak caused by contaminated medication manufactured by New England Compounding Pharmacy (NECC) and administered to tens of thousands of patients nationwide.
 An initial settlement valued at $200 million has been reached.
 Annika is now an integral member of the trial team litigating bellwether cases against the remaining defendants, the hospitals and clinics that unlawfully purchased and administered contaminated medication to the victims of this outbreak.

 Annika is a key member of Lieff Cabraser’s court-appointed leadership team representing plaintiffs from all across the U.S. in the multi district litigation concerning ignition switch defects in numerous GM vehicles in In re General Motors LLC Ignition Switch Litigation, MDL 2543, against GM and other defendants for the plaintiffs’ physical and economic injuries caused by GM’s allegedly defective vehicles.

 Annika also represents consumers in product defect cases.
-She is currently representing vehicle owners in class action litigation against Honda to recover losses caused by defective window regulators in certain Honda and Acura vehicles, and in litigation against BMW regarding defective navigation systems.
+She is currently representing vehicle owners in class action litigation against Honda to recover losses caused by defective window regulators in certain Honda and Acura vehicles.

 Annika’s published works include “Stick a Toothbrush Down Your Throat: An Analysis of the Potential Liability of Pro-Eating Disorder Websites,” Texas Journal of Women & the Law, Volume 14 Issue 2, Spring 2005 and “How to Stop Worrying and Love Predictive Coding,” Trial Magazine, January 2016.